ucvm/vmmp/README.md

 As of now the R package `dada2` needs to be installed directly from Biocondutor due to dependy issues.

+Also these R packages are not available on conda and have to be installed directly
+ - pander
+ - phangorn

 Once everything is installed you can: `source activate vmmp` then run snakemake.
 Only usearch and ssu-align will need to be installed manually.

 ## Dependencies